Themed Pilots

 REVIEW PROCESS

-• Proposals will be reviewed by a scientific review committee (committee) comprised of reviewers from each institutional partner hospital, may include representatives from: offices of diversity, equity, and inclusion, information technology, innovation, community health or community outreach and engagement, and the community at-large.
+• Proposals will be reviewed by a scientific review committee (committee) comprised of reviewers from each institutional partner hospital, may include representatives from: information technology, innovation, community health or community outreach and engagement, and the community at-large.
 CTSC staff will provide administrative oversight throughout the review process to ensure a standardized review process.

 • Reviews will be conducted using NIH-style scoring methods: (1) significance, (2) investigators, (3) approach, (4) feasibility, and (5) overall impact.